McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # Image effects.
 # See the documentation for how you can even add your own arbitrary effects to
 # the list.
-# All effect values default to the values of your site's config.toml and can be
+# All effect values default to the values of your site's hugo.toml and can be
 # overridden thru URL parameter given to the image.
 See the documentation for
 # details.